janhq/cortex.cpp/cortex-js/README.md

-  benchmark           Benchmark and analyze the performance of a specific AI model using your system. presets             Show all the available model presets within Cortex. telemetry           Retrieve telemetry logs for monitoring and analysis.
+  benchmark           Benchmark and analyze the performance of a specific AI model using your system. presets             Show all the available model presets within Cortex. telemetry           Retrieve telemetry logs for monitoring and analysis. embeddings          Creates an embedding vector representing the input text. engines             Subcommands for managing engines. engines get         Get an engine details. engines list        Get all the available Cortex engines. engines init        Setup and download the required dependencies to run cortex engines. configs             Subcommands for managing configurations. configs get         Get a configuration details. configs list        Get all the available configurations. configs set         Set a configuration.
 ```

 ## Contact Support